Andre Ayew set to break father Abedi Pele’s goal scoring record at Al-Sadd

-Ghana international, Andre Ayew is just one goal away from breaking his father Abedi Pele’s record at Al-Sadd SC.
+Black Stars Captain, Andre Dede Ayew is just one goal away from breaking his father Abedi Pele’s record at Al-Sadd SC.

 With his signing by Al-Sadd SC, Andre Ayew followed in the footsteps of his father Abedi Pele.

-The three-time African Player of the Year played for the Qatari giants decades ago where he netted seven goals for the club in the one season he played for the team.
+The three-time African Player of the Year played for the Qatari giants decades ago where he scored seven goals for the club in the one season he played for the team.

-Last Saturday when Andre Ayew scored for Al-Sadd SC in the 4-1 win against Al Ahli, he increased his tally to seven goals this season as he matched his father’s record.
+After scoring for Al-Sadd SC in the team's 4-1 win against Al Ahli, Andre Dede Ayew increased his tally to seven goals this season as he matched his father’s record.

 The former Olympic Marseille man now only needs one goal to surpass the record of his father.